h15200/notes/system-design.md

 - note that sharding is much simpler in noSql because you don't have to worry about joins and dependencies within a table
 - dyanamoDb has built in functionalities out of the box

-#### Denormalization
+#### Denormalization vs Normalization

-- generally used in OLAP systems (noSql columnars) and not in OLTP
+- Normalized data
+  - no duplicated data (optimal space)
-  - optimize reads with a penalty to writes
+  - needs more time to read via joins, but faster writes
+  - used mostly in RDBMS
-  - keep duplicate data to make reads faster
+- Denormalized data
+  - duplicated (suboptimal space)
-  - uses more memory and slows and writes
+  - faster reads, slower writes
+  - used mostly in OLAP systems (noSql columnars)

 #### SQL tuning